DefGuard/docs/activity-log/activity-log-streaming/activity-log-integrations/logstash-integration-guide.md

 [Logstash ](https://www.elastic.co/logstash)serves as a versatile data processing pipeline that ingests, transforms, and forwards logs from various sources to your preferred observability or SIEM tools.
 With its modular plugin architecture, Logstash enables flexible configuration of inputs, filters, and outputs—making it ideal for adapting log flows to fit evolving infrastructure needs.

-This guide demonstrates how to configure a Logstash service running in Docker using Docker Compose to accept HTTP events from defguard and forward them for further processing or storage.
+This guide demonstrates how to configure a Logstash service running in Docker using Docker Compose to accept HTTP events from Defguard and forward them for further processing or storage.

 ### Setup Logstash